-I’ve provided examples and references to primary sources proving W.D. as a heretical, esoteric Batini up until his demise.
-This is not to say, that the entirety of W.D.’s followers maintain W.D.’s ideas.
-Nevertheless, those who claim W.D. himself entirely rejected NOI heretical esoteric concepts and thus embraced orthodox Islam may find themselves in for a rude awakening.
+I’ve provided examples and references to primary sources proving W.D. as an esoteric Batini up until his demise.
+This is not to say that the W.D.’s followers maintain the bulk of W.D.’s ideas.
+However, those who claim W.D. himself entirely rejected NOI heretical esoteric concepts and thus embraced orthodox Islam will discover the record paints a different picture.

 May Allah accept this minor effort to purify the faith of Islam from those groups that claim Islam as their way, and may prayers and peace be upon our Prophet Muhammad ibn Abdullah, his family, his Companions and all those who follow in their footsteps until the Day of Resurrection, ameen.